MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 Although the plugin allows you to configure offsets for each scene individually, there may be multiple rooms in a scene, and KISS does not configure the correct floor height for them, so the sinking problem may not be truly solved.
 If you have a solution, please contact me.

+#### Another way to make shoes

+In addition to aligning the shoe with the flat sole

+ymk has made .anm files with 13d, 20d, 27d, and 34d heights.
+You can use this file to export model by export any pose way.

+You can download [hh_anm.zip](https://github.com/InoryS/COM3D2.HighHeel/blob/main/hh_anm.zip) in the warehouse to obtain it (ymk has agreed)

 ### About GUI

 Some options are not displayed on the GUI, please refer to the configuration file.